 Cheynel explains how he went from horse trainer to one of the biggest independent arms dealers in the world.

-As disgusted as I was by the tale, this book is in fact a remarkable story on human nature, politics, and achieving success when you come from nothing.
+As disgusted as I was by the tale, this book gives several lessons on human nature, politics, and success when you come from nothing.

 Lesson 1: Be Nice to People